apideck-libraries/portman/examples/testsuite-overwrites/readme.md

 }
 ```

-This will target the OpenApi `"openApiOperation": "DELETE::/crm/leads/{id}"` and will overwrite the request query params.
+This will target the OpenAPI `"openApiOperation": "DELETE::/crm/leads/{id}"` and will overwrite the request query params.

 1. the `raw`property will be **overwritten** (because overwrite:true) with `false`